CERTIFICATION FOR DRUG ADMINISTRATION BY INJECTION AND INTRANASAL ROUTE

 It is the responsibility of a pharmacist to determine the specific courses based on their individual competence and practice needs.
 A pharmacist must ensure that their chosen course provides certification in both first aid and CPR.
 A standalone CPR course is not acceptable, as it does not include first aid certification.

-- Apply for Drug Administration
+- Apply for DAC

 Please allow up to 5 business days for processing.